jaime-olivares/vscode-yuml/README.md

 Once a *.yuml* file is open, the viewer window can be invoked in two ways:
 * By opening the command pallete and [partially] typing: `view yuml diagram` (see the screenshot above)
 * By clicking the preview icon in the editor title area (see below)
-* [Only for VSCode 1.3.x] By right clicking on the document's title tab and selecting the option: *View yUML Diagram*

 ![title icon](images/title_icon.png)